ndom91/svelte-infinite/README.md

 - `no-results`
   - Shown when there are no more results to display and we haven't fetched any data yet (i.e. data is less than count of items to be shown on first "page").
 - `no-data`
-  - Shown when `stateChanger.complete()` is called, indicating we've fetched and displayed all available data.
+  - Shown when `loaderState.complete()` is called, indicating we've fetched and displayed all available data.
 - `error`
-  - Shown when there is an error or `stateChanger.error()` has been called.
+  - Shown when there is an error or `loaderState.error()` has been called.
 The slot has an `attemptLoad` prop passed to it which is just the internal `triggerLoad` function, designed for a "Retry" button or similar.

 ## 📦 Contributing